marawan206/Wireguard_VPN/Readme.md

 # Project

 This project creates a secure and scalable communication system using WireGuard VPN, a Django backend, and MQTT for IoT communication.
 WireGuard secures the network, with the Django server and Mosquitto MQTT broker bound to it.
 Encrypted communication is ensured through certificates signed by a custom CA. Nginx acts as a reverse proxy, allowing only VPN-connected clients.
 Monitoring is handled with Prometheus and Grafana, while a Bash script simplifies VPN client management.
-This setup ensures reliable and secure communication for IoT devices and mobile applications.
+This setup ensures reliable and secure communication for IoT devices and Web/mobile applications.
 ## Table of Contents

 1. [Setup Work Environment](#setup-work-environment)